Last Updated on August 7th, 2019

-Battling recurring breakouts of pimples is one of the most frustrating things you might ever have to do.
+Battling recurring breakouts of pimples is incredibly frustrating.
 For that reason, scientists and beauty bloggers alike are constantly looking for new ways to help you win this fight.
-Luckily, a natural product called castor oil may be the remedy you have been seeking.
-But let us first discuss the nature of acne.
+If you’re looking for a natural remedy, castor oil may be the answer.

-Acne normally occurs when your pores become excessively clogged – whether with sebum or with bacteria.
+Acne normally occurs when your pores become excessively clogged1 – either with sebum or with bacteria.
 Sebum is produced by the sebaceous glands, which are normally responsible for moisturizing your body.
-Whenever they over-produce oil for your skin, it ends up blocking your pores and you may get irritated, red bumps on your face, as well as on your neck, chest and back.
-On the other hand, a build-up of germs can also cause acne, which can result from an unhygienic environment, forgetting to clean your makeup, etc. Lastly, acne can be caused by a hormonal imbalance, an unhealthy diet, stressful lifestyle, or even by certain medication.
-Indeed, even some medications which are specifically designed to rid you of acne, can in their turn cause an even bigger breakout.
-For this reason, your best bet may be to opt for a natural remedy.
+Whenever they overproduce oil for your skin, it ends up blocking your pores and you may get irritated, red bumps on your face, as well as on your neck, chest and back.
+A build-up of acne-causing bacteria can also cause acne, and it could be related to excess oil production.
+Acne-causing bacteria, also called p. acnes, feed on the sebum our skin produces, so when we overproduce sebum, p. acnes numbers can also increase dramatically.
+Lastly, acne can be caused by a hormonal imbalance, an unhealthy diet, stressful lifestyle, or even by certain medication.
+Indeed, even some medications which are specifically designed to rid you of acne, can cause an even bigger breakout.
+For this reason, your best bet may be to opt for a natural remedy2.
 One such solution is castor oil.

 To be your most trusted ally in your pursuit of clear, healthy skin.